Value For Money = 10

 But, we need to make one thing clear.
-FREE doesn’t necessarily mean LESS.
+FREE doesn’t necessarily mean poor quality.

-That means professional photographs and floorplan, adverts on Rightmove and Zoopla, full management of your listing and viewings, an offer negotiation service and full expert sales progression.
+That means an advert on Zoopla, full management of your listing and viewings, an offer negotiation service and full expert sales progression.

 An each one of those services is actually far better than you’re entitled to expect for free.
+Plus, there’s always the option to add on anything missing for a small fee!
 And that’s the crux of why we love Strike so much!

 Negatives Of Strike: